httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 If a cookie's name begins with a case-sensitive match for the string `__Secure-`, then the cookie will have been set with a `Secure` attribute.

-For example, the following `Set-Cookie` header would be rejected by a conformant user agent, as it does not have a `Secure` attribute.
+For example, the following `Set-Cookie` header field would be rejected by a conformant user agent, as it does not have a `Secure` attribute.

 ~~~ example
 Set-Cookie: __Secure-SID=12345; Domain=site.example
 ~~~

-Whereas the following `Set-Cookie` header would be accepted:
+Whereas the following `Set-Cookie` header field would be accepted:

 ~~~ example
 Set-Cookie: __Secure-SID=12345; Domain=site.example; Secure